ActionSpace Brent: Something Shared

 Willesden Gallery, The Library at Willesden Green, 95 High Road, NW10 2SF

-ActionSpace artists from our Brent studio present Something Shared, at Willesden Gallery, an exhibition responding to the history and contemporary culture of Ealing Road, Brent.
-Participating artists include Abubakar Akram, Ajanthan Jeevan, Benjamin Allen, Daniel Seneviratne, Iffah Amaioua, Jorell Bonnick, and Mohammed Imran Khan.
+Something Shared was a group exhibition at Willesden Gallery by ActionSpace artists from our Brent studio, responding to the history and contemporary culture of Ealing Road, Brent.
+Participating artists included Abubakar Akram, Ajanthan Jeevan, Benjamin Allen, Daniel Seneviratne, Iffah Amaioua, Jorell Bonnick, and Mohammed Imran Khan.

-Something Shared brings together sculptural paintings, drawings, works on paper, and mixed-media pieces that blend contemporary perspectives with historical material relating to Ealing Road.
-Some artists incorporate objects from local shops and visual elements of the road as it exists today, while others draw inspiration from archival material provided by Brent Museum and Archives.
+The exhibition brought together sculptural paintings, drawings, works on paper, and mixed-media pieces that blended contemporary perspectives with historical material relating to Ealing Road.
+Some artists incorporated objects from local shops and visual elements of the road as it exists today, while others drew inspiration from archival material provided by Brent Museum and Archives.

 Community Engagement and Professional Development

-Alongside the core group of studio artists, the exhibition is part of a wider community project supported by the Big Lottery and Brent Mencap.
-This initiative has introduced a new group of learning-disabled adults to studio practice.
-They have participated in a specially adapted community-led tour of Ealing Road with Shared City CIC, developed with ActionSpace’s advice to ensure accessibility.
+Alongside the core group of studio artists, the exhibition was part of a wider community project supported by the Big Lottery and Brent Mencap.
+This initiative introduced a new group of learning-disabled adults to studio practice.
+They participated in a specially adapted community-led tour of Ealing Road with Shared City CIC, developed with ActionSpace’s advice to ensure accessibility.

 Collaborative Curation

-Something Shared is presented in partnership with Curate Brent, which supports emerging curators from Brent’s creative community.
-Curate Brent curators Isher Dhiman, Mishael Downer and Yasmin Nicholas have worked closely with ActionSpace Artist Facilitator, Emily Rees-Haynes, and the artists to plan the exhibition installation, ensuring the artists’ voices and interests are central to the presentation of their work.
+Something Shared was presented in partnership with Curate Brent, which supports emerging curators from Brent’s creative community.
+Curate Brent curators Isher Dhiman, Mishael Downer and Yasmin Nicholas worked closely with ActionSpace Artist Facilitator, Emily Rees-Haynes, and the artists to plan the exhibition installation, ensuring the artists’ voices and interests were central to the presentation of their work.

 Public Programme